Carriers of a constitutional RB1 mutation have a lifelong risk of developing another cancer.

 RB1 Mutation Associated Risks

-Sporadic second primary cancers include adult cancers such as lung, breast and lymphoma.
+Second primary cancers include common adult cancers such as lung, breast, and lymphoma.
+Common second primary cancers in RB1 mutation carriers, especially those treated with radiotherapy, are:

 Risk after Chemotherapy